 Seriously, how awesome are these pictures?
 All Photo Pass pics–I downloaded each one to our computer and I can print them, put them on a coffee mug or make a super cool wrap for my car!
 Whatever I want.
 (As long as I don’t sell and make money.)
 Whenever I want.
 Forever.

 Next, I decide if we need the dining plan.
 And if we do, which dining plan will work best for my travel people.
-Click here to learn everything about the 2017 Disney dining plan.

 For now, I will just say that we used the dining plan and saved a ton of money when my kids were younger than 10.
 We used every table service credit to eat at buffets and character meals and we saved quite a bit of money.
 Plus, knowing that our meals were essentially pre-paid helped quite a bit with “sticker shock”.